quantumsand/quantumsand/README.md

 Storytelling in videogames such as Link's Awakening, Ocarina of Time and Shenmue have left an impression that has lasted for decades.

-## Live USB stick
+## Live USB stick; STEM programme for Women and Girls

 Quantum Sand can be distributed via a Live USB stick.
-This should help women and girls who are banned from education due to extreme interpretations of religion.
+This should help women and girls who are banned from education due to extreme interpretations of various religions.
+This will turn into the Quantum Sand STEM programme for Women and Girls.

 ## Screenshots of the app